flaviendelangle/blog/src/markdown-pages/ssr.md

 `
 ```

+---
-### For static data, use React.createContext and React.useContext
+## For static data, use the React context

 The more complex our application became, the more we needed small static data like the current language of the user, the query arguments, the device family, ...